How to Study the Bible During Family Worship

 • Talk about each verse individually.

-• Connect the separate ideas in verses.
+• Connect the separate ideas in the verses.
 (How does the first half of verse one connect to the second?)

 • What is the main point of each verse?